Vanishing of l^2-cohomology as a computational problem: Decidable -zero-divisor problem

-\begin{proposition} Let $G = \langle g_1,\ldots, g_n\rangle$ be a finitely generated group.
-Suppose that $G$ is sofic, fulfills the Atiyah conjecture, and the word problem for $G$ is decidable.
-Then $l^2$-zero-divisor problem for $G$ is decidable. \end{proposition} \begin{proof} Let $T\in \zring G$.
+Let $T\in \Z [G]$.
 Note that $T$ is an $l^2$-zero divisor if and only if the spectral measure of $T$ has an atom at $\{0\}$.
-Since at the expense of passing to $\qring G$ we can replace $T$ by $\frac{1}{|T|}\cdot T^*T$, where $|T|$ is the sum of the absolute values of the coefficients of $T$, we can as well suppose that $T$ is positive self-adjoint, and the sum of the absolute values of the coefficients of $T$ is at most $1$.
-Let $C$ be the least common multiple of the denominators of the coefficients of $T$.
-If the measure of an atom is positive then, by the Atiyah conjecture, it is at least $\frac1{k(G)}$.
-Let $n$ be such that
+If the measure of an atom is positive then, by the Atiyah conjecture, it is at least $\frac1{k}$.